Learning About The Video Teleconference Hearing (VTC) Option

 Why Would You OBJECT To A VTC Hearing?

 The primary reason to object to a VTC hearing, in the opinion of the author, is that an in-person hearing is more intimate.
 The hearing rooms are typically small and the judge can really get a feel for you, as opposed to seeing you on a monitor.
-Credibility is an important aspect to most disability cases, and it is easier for a Judge to assess credibility in-person rather than through a monitor.
+Credibility is an important aspect of most disability cases, and it is easier for a judge to assess credibility in person rather than through a monitor.

 Whether or not to object to a VTC hearing may depend on your specific facts and circumstances.
 If your condition is not easily verified through objective testing, you may wish to go for a live hearing so the judge can assess your credibility.
 However, if your condition is well documented and the records clearly reflect your disability, you may wish to opt for a VTC hearing that may be scheduled sooner than an in-person hearing.

 Contact Us For Knowledgeable And Reliable Legal Advice